noah-delacruz/BarackObamaSwag/README.md

 # Obama Tunes

-Obamatunes is a website that automates a Photoshop template allowing users to create photos of Barack Obama listening to their favorite music.
+Obama Tunes is a website that automates a Photoshop template allowing users to create photos of Barack Obama listening to their favorite music.

 ## Tech Stack